+Before setting up any bookkeeping or accounting system for your business, you must first determine your preferred accounting reporting period.
 The accounting period spans twelve months in which business transactions are recorded.
 You have two options when choosing an accounting period.

-Fiscal - Your accounting period is based on your preferred month.
+In this method, your accounting period is based on your preferred month.
 For example, If you choose your accounting period to start on April 1 of the current year, the ending period would be March 31 of next year.
 Big businesses and public accounting firms commonly use the fiscal year.

 The chosen starting month can be arbitrary, or it can be based on multiple factors.
 For example, some choose their starting month strategically so that the ending month period would fall on a lean period.
 That way, they can focus more on the accounting part while the business is slow.

 Accounting firms choose a fiscal period when the ending month falls on the tax-payment period, hitting two birds in one stone—create financial statements and pay appropriate taxes in one effort.

 If you're not sure how your business behaves, it's okay to stick to the calendar period.
 Accounting periods can be changed in the future depending on your state's policy, so be sure to double check.
 Either way, you must choose wisely as accounting period changes may involve considerable paperwork.

 After determining which accounting period you'll use, let's arm you with the knowledge of the full cycle accounting process, which includes recording and reporting transactions using financial statements.

 Before you put any amount on paper, you'll need to identify your business's accounts first.
 These accounts are what the entire accounting cycle depends on.